 Benefits of Ayahuasca

 Like so many other psychedelics and plant medicines, the benefits of ayahuasca can range and often vary from person to person.
-However, there is a growing body of research on the healing and therapeutic properties of ayahuasca.
+However, there is a growing body of research on the healing and therapeutic properties of ayahuasca, known as psychedelic therapy.
 Organizations in the United States such as MAPS have conducted studies on the effects of ayahuasca on substance abuse.
 More research has been conducted by leading institutions outside the U.S. by leading institutions such as the Beckley Foundation.
 Ayahuasca has been researched to assist with ailments such as depression, grief, anxiety, and PTSD.
 Users of ayahuasca often call it “life-changing.”

 Some people report Ayahuasca help in: